-We present now in greater detail the operation of the resistive memory crossbar arrays needed to perform analog MVM.
-The memristive device consists of two TiN electrodes separated by a TiO$_x$-based switching layer~\cite {Mesoudy:2022}.
-Following an initial non-reversible electroforming process, a conductive filament containing oxygen vacancies is created within the oxide layer~\cite{Milo:2020}, which can be subsequently at least partially dissolved and re-established through voltage pulses on the electrodes, leading to programmable, non-volatile conductance states for the memristive device~\cite {Alibart:2012}.
+The memristor crossbar arrays needed to perform analog \ac{MVM} consist of two TiN electrodes separated by a TiO$_\textrm{x}$-based switching layer~\cite{Mesoudy_2022}.
+Following an initial non-reversible electroforming process, a conductive filament containing oxygen vacancies is created within the oxide layer~\cite{Milo_2020}, which can be subsequently at least partially dissolved and re-established through voltage pulses applied on the electrodes, leading to programmable, non-volatile conductance states for the memristive device~\cite{Alibart_2012}.

-It is therefore possible to map the weights $W_{jk}$ of a neural network layer into the conductance states $G_{jk}^\pm$ of resistive memory devices.
+It is therefore possible to map the weight matrix of a \ac{NN} layer into the conductance states $G_{jk}^\pm$ of the memristors inside a crossbar array.
 To implement both positive and negative weights, a differential pair of memristive devices is used (see Fig.~\ref{fig:RNN}(b)).
 The weight-to-conductance mapping procedure is given by